 Bahram Zahir Azami

-Bahram Zahir received his Electrical Engineering degree from Sharif University of Technology, Tehran; a master degree in Signal Processing from INPG, Grenoble; and a PhD degree in Communications and Electronics from Telecom ParisTech (ENST-Paris), respectively in 1989, 1995 and 1999.
+Bahram Zahir received his PhD degree in Communications and Electronics from Telecom ParisTech, France; master degree in signal processing from INPG, Grenoble, France; and electrical engineering degree from Sharif University of Technology, Tehran, Iran, respectively in 1999, 1995 and 1989.
 He has worked as a research engineer at Sharif University of Technology, Tehran, from 1989 to 1994 and later as a research assistant from 1999 to 2000 at the University of Ottawa.
 In January 2001 he joined Nortel Networks wireless team and worked on 3G systems (UMTS).
-From 2003 to 2006 Bahram worked at Hivva Technologies, a start-up company that he co-founded in Ottawa as chief technology officer (CTO).
+From 2003 to 2006 Bahram worked as a co-founder and CTO at a start-up.
 He has also been a part-time professor at SITE, University of Ottawa, from 2001 to 2006.
 From 2007 to 2009 he has worked at the University of Kurdistan as an assistant professor.
-In 2010, he was a visiting professor at the Department of Electrical and Computer Engineering, Ryerson University, Toronto.
-In the same year he established Avicenna Solutions in Toronto and works as a consulting research scientist.
+In 2010, he was a visiting professor at the Department of Electrical and Computer Engineering, Ryerson University, Toronto, where he is now an adjunct professor.
+From 2010 to 2016 he worked as a consulting research scientist at Avicenna Solutions in Toronto.
+Bahram joined Microsoft’s DDSG in 2016, as a senior data scientist.
 He has published several technical papers and has one US patent.
 Bahram is a senior member of the IEEE and has served in various positions within IEEE, including the Ottawa ComSoc Chapter chair in 2006.